 An online business shipping physical goods can definitely afford to wait for Consensus.
 A brick-and-morter store selling physical goods, or an online business selling revokable online goods, will probably be satisfied with Trent's bond and an all-clear on the chat network: Mallory will is unlikely to run away with the goods, in addition to losing the bond and more.
 If Bob is an online cash exchange business, he'll definitely want to wait for several confirmations by the Consensus.
 If Bob is a physical cash exchange, he may trust just one confirmation for small amounts.

-Crypto-currency Notaries do not solve all trust issues for everyone; but they can probably compete with Credit Card processors in terms of trustworthiness, speed and price.
+Crypto-currency Payment Processors do not solve all trust issues for everyone; but they can probably compete with Credit Card processors in terms of trustworthiness, speed and price.
 And in cases they can't make transactions fast, they can still make things transactions cheap by batching their verification and registration.